 It can be hard and intimidating for readers to back up their ideas and think about a book with specific quotes and passages from the text.
 Ask students to “cite evidence from the text” and you often see a look of desperation on their faces.
 I’ve found that as students gain confidence, having them jot their thinking on organizers helps a lot.
-Here, I share four of my favorite citing textual evidence activities — two for fiction and two for nonfiction.
+Here, I share four of my favorite activities for citing textual evidence—two for fiction and two for nonfiction.
 Of course, always model these organizers or co-construct before asking students to do them independently!
 And always use your favorite and fabulous books!

 You can also check out the FB Live on teaching evidence-based writing.